Meet our team

 Elsa Neubert, PhD student

 Elsa studied pharmacy in Berlin and briefly worked in a pharmacy before hearing the call of Science and joining our team in 2015.
 She is working on the molecular mechanisms of NETosis (cosupervised by Sebastian Kruss, Physical Chemistry), the influence of light on neutrophils and the importance of experimental conditions for the induction of NETosis.
 She also supervises medical students and is involved in our psoriasis projects.
+She has just submitted her PhD thesis and has been awarded the Egon Macher Award 2019!
 Apart from that, Elsa is an incredibly talented musician with a specialty in soprano singing.

 Julia Grandke, technician